nihalbaig0/Bertelsmann-Scholarship---Introduction-to-AI-in-Business-Nanodegree-Program-2020/README.md

     - It's interesting you mention a meaningful model.
 In most cases a model using dimensional transformation will be less explainable than one using the raw features.
 This is because the composite features generated may not easily correspond to real values.
 As an example, consider a case where you're looking to forecast house price based on a number of features, including # of rooms, # sq ft, # total rooms.
 There is likely a correlation between these values so these three features could be reduced into a single dimension which is less interpretable
 -  What is 'weights'  and threshold.
 If you can give examples of weights and threshold it will be great!
     - Ans: weights are actually parameters which define the strength of the connection between units.For example, here "Am I free" has more weightage for our decision to go to a work colleague's party
+- Can someone tell me why in the question about when to update the classification model, the answer “The model accuracy stayed the same over time” is not a correct answer?
+I mean wouldn’t you want to increase your accuracy?
+Or is there another layer to this I am not gettin?
+    - The model only gets more accurate while training.
+Afterwards when you apply it it just does what you taught before.
+But it will not get any feedback if it was right or wrong.
+If you want it to get more accurate, you have to feed it with more information it can learn from.
+So I guess there are two different kinds of input you can get to your model: one is such what the model learns from and the other is that the model only applies what it already knows.
+So I guess if I want the model to get more accurate while applying I would probably have to add information of the learning type, maybe like a feedback button if my model was right or wrong... but not sure about that,

 **[⬆ back to top](#table-of-contents)**